Capdepera local travel guide

 This week is unique in Mallorca, a great opportunity to experience some local culture and learn about the Middle Ages on the island in a fun and interesting way.

-The Virgin of Carmen is the patron saint of seamen, and around the 16th of July she is celebrated in Cala Ratjada.
+Our Lady of Mount Carmel is the patron saint of seamen, and around the 16th of July she is celebrated in Cala Ratjada.
 This festival is well-known because of the traditional mass on the pier and the procession of the virgin at sea, escorted to the church by the locals.
 In addition to this, several activities are organized such as a mini-marathon, traditional Mallorcan dances and a habanera (Cuban dance) concert.